-1.3 Napa Valley Transportation Authority Objectives
+Napa Valley Transportation Authority Objectives

-The sixteen (16) objectives below were developed to support the achievement of the goals stated in the previous section.
-NVTA has elected to present them as a group, rather than listing specific objectives under each goal recognizing that an individual objective can correlate to multiple goals.
+The sixteen objectives below were developed to support the achievement of the goals stated in the previous section.
+NVTA has elected to present them as a group, rather than listing specific objectives under each goal recognizing that each objective can correlate to multiple goals.
 NVTA's objectives for planning, funding, and delivery of Vine services as part of a multi-modal transportation system in the County of Napa are:

-Objective 1: Provide transit services that are cost-efficient.

-Objective 2: Provide transit services that are reliable.

-Objective 3: Provide transit services that are safe and secure.

-Objective 4: Provide transit services that are convenient.

-Objective 5: Provide transit services that are comfortable.

-Objective 6: Provide transit services that are an attractive option for individuals who have other transportation mode options available to them.

-Objective 7: Design service to better coordinate with other operators inside and outside of Napa County

-Objective 8: Deploy all services in the most efficient manner possible.

-Objective 9: Maintain fleet and facilities in a constant state of good repair.

-Objective 10: Strive to replace fleet vehicles at the end of their useful life.

-Objective 11: Attempt to utilize alternative fuel vehicles where financially and operationally feasible.

-Objective 12: Monitor financial and performance data on a monthly, quarterly, and annual basis.

-Objective 13: Ensure compliance with all local, state, and federal regulations.

-Objective 14: Ensure the consideration of transit needs in all local land use decisions.

-Objective 15: Promote partnerships with other organizations to support common interests and goals.

-Objective 16: Promote public participation in service planning decisions.
+- Objective 1: Provide transit services that are cost-efficient. - Objective 2: Provide transit services that are reliable. - Objective 3: Provide transit services that are safe and secure. - Objective 4: Provide transit services that are convenient. - Objective 5: Provide transit services that are comfortable. - Objective 6: Provide transit services that are an attractive option for individuals who have other transportation mode options available to them. - Objective 7: Design service to better coordinate with other operators inside and outside of Napa County - Objective 8: Deploy all services in the most efficient manner possible. - Objective 9: Maintain fleet and facilities in a constant state of good repair. - Objective 10: Strive to replace fleet vehicles at the end of their useful life. - Objective 11: Attempt to utilize alternative fuel vehicles where financially and operationally feasible. - Objective 12: Monitor financial and performance data on a monthly, quarterly, and annual basis. - Objective 13: Ensure compliance with all local, state, and federal regulations. - Objective 14: Ensure the consideration of transit needs in all local land use decisions. - Objective 15: Promote partnerships with other organizations to support common interests and goals. - Objective 16: Promote public participation in service planning decisions.

-1.4 Napa Valley Transportation Authority Measures and Performance Standards
+Napa Valley Transportation Authority Measures and Performance Standards

-The following tables will outline what goals NVTA's measures and performance standards fall under and which objective or objectives they coincide with.
+The following tables will outline what goals NVTA's measures and performance standards fall under and their related objective or objectives.
 The performance standards consist of both qualitative and quantitative definitions of acceptable performance.
-Actual performance is measured against these standards on a monthly, quarterly, and annual basis.
-This amount of review allows staff to be more proactive in ensuring the Vine services are operating at maximum efficiency.
+Performance as it relates to the KPIs outlined in Section 2 will be monitored as defined by NVTA's Performance Monitoring and Corrective Action Plan (Appendix B).

-1.4.1 Goal 1 - Provide High Quality Transit Services
+1.1.1 Goal 1 - Provide High Quality Transit Services